Slemmie/OS/README.md

 	$ apt install make
 	$ apt install qemu-system-x86

-These packages are common, and should also exist in other mainstream package managers (like PacMan, etc.)
+These packages are common, and should also exist in other mainstream package managers (like PacMan, etc.).